The OHSU Brain Institute provides the most advanced neurocritical care in Oregon for patients with brain and nervous system conditions. We offer:

 Learn about the treatments and services at the OHSU Brain Institute.

 Call 503-494-7000 to arrange an emergency transfer or to seek provider-to-provider advice.

-OHSU has the only neuroscience ICU in Oregon that has received the AACN Beacon Award for Excellence, recognized for exceptional patient care and a healthy work environment.
+OHSU has the only neurosciences ICU in Oregon to earn the AACN Beacon Award for Excellence.
+The award recognizes our unit's exceptional patient care and healthy work environment.